 Wake up in peaceful Cocachimba for the last time, with the option for an early morning stroll and a final look at Gocta waterfall.
-After a last view of this incredible cloud forest, drive to Jaen and hop on a short flight to Lima in time to connect to any international flights home later this evening.
+After one last view of this incredible cloud forest, drive to Jaen and hop on a short flight to Lima in time to connect to any international flights home later this evening.
 You can also be transferred to your Lima accommodation if you are spending more time in Peru.

 All our adventures take place in wild places.
 Things can go wrong in wild places.
 Your perfectly planned itinerary may change a bit (or a lot) if the weather turns, someone gets hurt, or a volcano erupts.
 Usually though, changes make it all the better.

 In need of a few more items?
 All bookings receive a 15% discount on us to use at Cotswold Outdoor, Snow + Rock, Runner's Need, and Cycle Surgery.

 - Drybags for the river

 - Shoes for wearing on the river (Water shoes or sandals)